MagicMirrorOrg/MagicMirror-Documentation/modules/compliments.md

 Compliments can be set for a specific day in the format `YYYY-MM-DD`. `.` can be used as a wildcard.

 If set, the currentweather can be used for compliments.
-The availables properties are:
+The available properties are:
 - `day_sunny`
 - `day_cloudy`
 - `cloudy`